Linux migration considerations

 fstrim and Thin Provisioning

 In VMware, you might use fstrim to reclaim unused space in thin-provisioned VMDKs.
 In VPC, all volumes are thin-provisioned at the storage layer, but fstrim has no effect on space reclamation in VPC.
-Running it
+Keep in mind that fstrim doesn't

-You can leave existing fstrim cron jobs in place (they're harmless), or remove them to avoid unnecessary I/O.
+Existing fstrim cron jobs can stay in place or remove them to avoid unnecessary I/O.